okviz/okviz.github.io/_mydocs/synoptic-panel/features/drill-mode.md

 > In the scenario where there is only a single category in the dataset (a single level in the hierarchy), you can use this option to associate a map to each value of the category, and switch between them by applying a single filter on the category.

 >> Be aware that changing the Last-Single setting after maps have been associated may make some maps no longer reachable, as the Drill Path will be different.
-In this case, you can always manage the assigned maps through the [Maps Manager](../features/maps-manager.md).
+In this case, you can always manage the assigned maps through the [Map Manager](../features/map-manager.md).

 ### The "No-Values" Option